FLOWER GUIDES

 Autumn-

-Take cuttings to propagate new plants.
+Take cuttings of Hibiscus to propagate new plants.

 POPLUAR VARIETIES OF HIBISCUS